Skip to main content

 A detailed documentation on the overallSimulation function is available below.

-More complete launch file
+More complete launch script

 ✅ You can adapt this script by changing the input/output paths and filenames to match your configuration.